ResidenciaTICBrisa/03_Robotica/scripts/vms/ubuntu-16/README.md

 - Timezone: Sao Paulo (or your local timezone)
 - User: softex (must be the one specified in `VM_USER` in `env-vars.sh`)

+### WARNING

+The scripts expect an *unified root* partition scheme.
+Do not split `/home` or other directories into other partitions unless you know how to modify the scripts that copy data into or from the virtual machine or guest system.

 ## Running the VM

 Sometimes the Brazilian server takes too long to synchronise with the main